 Module number: Module title: Number of ECTS:

 AF2 Advanced Finance 2 10 ECTS

 Study programme International Business Studies

 Position in curriculum 3rd and 4th semester

 Categorisation Core Finance

 Level Advanced

 Course(s) required AF1

 Block course No

 Participating students Master students in the 3rd and 4th semester

 Contributes to following modules

 Recommended reading Behavioural Finance Baddeley (2012).
-Behavioural Economics and Finance. man & Hall.
+Behavioural Economics and Finance man & Hall.
 Montier (2002).
-Behavioural Finance: Insights into Irra Markets.
+Behavioural Finance: Insights into Irr Markets.
 John Wiley & Sons.
 Ackert/Deaves (2009).
 Behavioral Finance.
-Cengage Le Finance in Turnaround Situations Davis/Sihler (2002).
-Financial Turnarounds: Preserving Financial Times.
+Cengage I Finance in Turnaround Situations Davis/Sihler (2002).
+Financial Turnarounds: Preservin Financial Times.
 Teng (2010).
-Ultimate handbook on corporate turnaround mation.
+Ultimate handbook on corporate turnare mation.
 Corporate Turnaround Centre Pte.
 Pederson/Forest/Olsen/Brunner (2012).
-The Four Wee round.
+The Four We round.
 Olsen & Olsen Financial.
-Contemporary Issues in Finance Literature depends on the topic addressed during the semesters. earning Emea.
-Enterprise Value. und and transfor- k Financial Turna-
+Contemporary Issues in Finance Literature depends on the topic addressed during the seme rational Minds and Learning Emea. g Enterprise Value. bund and transfor- ek Financial Turna-

-Acquisition of skills Behavioural Finance Based on market events, students are able to crit paradigm of the efficient market.
+Acquisition of skills Behavioural Finance Based on market events, students are able to comparadigm of the efficient market.
 Students understand how and where the teachings of complement and expand the established paradigms.
-Finance in Turnaround Situations Students can initiate the path towards mastering a t through financial reorganisation.
-They carry out destrategic and operative options and, based on implementation plan with a clear focus.
-In doing particular on implementing financial measures in I provisions for insolvent companies or those at risk of in Contemporary Issues in Finance Students are able to understand and competent questions and issues in economic journals relating to as well as in real-life projects. behavioural finance urnaround situation ep analyses of the n this, create an so, they focus in line with the legal nsolvency.
+Finance in Turnaround Situations Students can initiate the path towards mastering a through financial reorganisation.
+They carry out distrategic and operative options and, based of implementation plan with a clear focus.
+In doing particular on implementing financial measures in provisions for insolvent companies or those at risk of Contemporary Issues in Finance Students are able to understand and competer questions and issues in economic journals relating the as well as in real-life projects. turnaround situation eep analyses of the on this, create an g so, they focus in line with the legal insolvency.

 Course title Behavioural Finance

 Number of ECTS 3 ECTS

 Position in curriculum 3rd semester

 Teaching and learning forms Integrated course

 Examination method Written examination at the end of the semester.

 Course content The course combines an introduction to the relevant literature with group experiments to establish the differences between paradigms based on financing theory and those based on behavioural science.
 The aim is to compare and contrast theoretical results with empirical research into international financial markets.
 Students investigate possible explanations for the sub-optimal behaviour of players in the international financial markets.
-Course title Finance in Turnaround Situations Number of ECTS 3 ECTS Position in curriculum 3rd semester Teaching and learning forms Integrated course Examination method Written examination and/or written essay and/or presentation Course content In a company crisis to be solved using a turnaround, or in the case of an imminer restructuring of a company or part of a company, financial factors play an importance.
+Course title Finance in Turnaround Situations Number of ECTS 3 ECTS Position in curriculum 3rd semester Teaching and learning forms Integrated course Examination method Written examination and/or written essay and/or presentation Course content In a company crisis to be solved using a turnaround, or in the case of an imminent restructuring of a company or part of a company, financial factors play an important role.
 Especially at the start of the turnaround process, concentrating on financial aspects is decisive for the success of the turnaround.
-This course outlines the stratege and tactical measures that can be used in a turnaround situation in order successfully re-access the market.
+This course outlines the strategic and tactical measures that can be used in a turnaround situation in order to successfully re-access the market.
 As well as looking at the necessary theory, a large part of the course is dedicated to analysing and working on real-life projects.
 Course title Contemporary Issues in Finance Number of ECTS 3 ECTS Position in curriculum 4th semester Teaching and learning forms Integrated course Examination method Written essay and/or presentation.
 Course content Students apply financial theory and financial market econometrics to real-life problems as part of a project.
 The interdisciplinary approach used aims to consolidate the skills and knowledge learned and teach students the implementation skills essential for working life.